RedisGears/RedisGears/docs/configuration.md

 ## execution-threads

-The `execution-threads` configuration option controls the amount of background thread that runs JS code. **Notice that libraries are considered single threaded**, This configuration allows parallelise the invocation of multiple libraries only.
+The `execution-threads` configuration option controls the amount of background thread that runs JS code. **Notice that libraries are considered single threaded**, This configuration allows parallelize the invocation of multiple libraries only.

 _Expected Value_